wagtail/wagtail/docs/reference/pages/model_recipes.rst

 Recipes
 =======

-Overriding the :meth:`~wagtail.wagtailcore.models.Page.serve` Method
+Overriding the :meth:`~wagtail.core.models.Page.serve` Method
 --------------------------------------------------------------------

-Wagtail defaults to serving :class:`~wagtail.wagtailcore.models.Page`-derived models by passing a reference to the page object to a Django HTML template matching the model's name, but suppose you wanted to serve something other than HTML?
-You can override the :meth:`~wagtail.wagtailcore.models.Page.serve` method provided by the :class:`~wagtail.wagtailcore.models.Page` class and handle the Django request and response more directly.
+Wagtail defaults to serving :class:`~wagtail.core.models.Page`-derived models by passing a reference to the page object to a Django HTML template matching the model's name, but suppose you wanted to serve something other than HTML?
+You can override the :meth:`~wagtail.core.models.Page.serve` method provided by the :class:`~wagtail.core.models.Page` class and handle the Django request and response more directly.

 Consider this example from the Wagtail demo site's ``models.py``, which serves an ``EventPage`` object as an iCal file if the ``format`` variable is set in the request: